IPL-UV/equi7grid_lite/README.md

     level=8,
     zone="SA",
-    mask=polygon, # Only include tiles that intersect the polygon landcover=True # Only include tiles with landmasses
+    mask=polygon, # Only include tiles that intersect the polygon coverland=True # Only include tiles with landmasses
 )

 # Export the grid to a GeoDataFrame